Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Arrival & Departure

-The Iceland Adventure: Circling the Land of Fire & Ice tour begins and ends at the Keflavik International Airport (KEF) in Rekjavik, Iceland.
+The Autumn Iceland Adventure: Circling the Land of Fire & Ice tour begins and ends at the Keflavik International Airport (KEF) in Rekjavik, Iceland.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Keflavik no later than 3:30pm on Day 1 of the itinerary in order to participate in a mandatory group welcome briefing and dinner beginning at 5:30pm.
-The transfer from the airport to your hotel near the Reykjavik harbor takes approximately 1 hour.
+The transfer from the airport to your hotel near the Reykjavik harbor takes approximately 45 minutes.
 Plan flights to depart Keflavik anytime on the final day.

 Internal Flights